WebOrigami/docs/src/eg/intro.md

 This is a text file.
 ```

-Here, `eg` parsed the expression `sample.txt` as an identifier, and looked that up in the current _scope_.
+Here, `eg` parses the expression `sample.txt` as an identifier.
+(In JavaScript, `sample.txt` is not a valid identifier because it contains a period, but `eg`'s expression parser can recognize file names as identifiers.) `eg` looks up that identifier in the current _scope_.
 By default, the scope includes:

 - the files in the current folder
 - the functions exported by JavaScript modules in the current folder
 - functions built into `eg`

-In this case, "sample.txt" is the name of a file, so `eg`reads that file from the current folder, and the contents become the result of the expression.`eg` then renders that result to the console.
+In this case, `eg` finds that "sample.txt" is the name of a file, and reads that file from the current folder.
+The file's contents become the result of the expression, which `eg` then renders to the console.

 At this basic level, `eg` is effectively a tool for displaying files like the Unix `cat` command.